Betaworld/betaworld.github.io/README.md

 # Betaworld Website

-This is a [browserfied](http://browserify.org) application which controls all aspects of the Betaworld website.

 ## Source Files & Compilation

-All source files for the website are located in the `assets/` directory, but must be compiled into a static application before they are useable.
+All source files for the website are located in the `/assets/` directory, but the source must be compiled via `gulp` into it's static application form before it can be used.

 ### Source File Anatomy